SauAmaury/Skeleton-Angular-Slim-Docker/README.md

 ## How to make it work

-Just initialize Angular in the /Frontend directory, to do so just read the little guide (setup_angular.txt) in this folder
+Just initialize Angular in the /Frontend directory, to do so, just read the little guide (setup_angular.txt) in this folder

 After that you can launch your project with :